Banoo Main Teri Dulhann: Season 1

 Vidya is a kind-hearted and simple girl from Benaras (Varanasi).
 Similar to Cinderella, she is made to do all the work in her household and is tortured by her uncle, aunt, and cousin.
 They also do not allow her to get an education, leaving her illiterate.

 A businessman from Delhi, Rajendra Pratap Singh, sees and likes Vidya and decides that she will be his daughter-in-law.
 On the day of her marriage, Vidya discovers that her new husband is mentally unstable with the mind of a child, due to a terrible car accident six months ago.
-Thus, the two get off to a rocky start trying to adjust to each other.
+Because of negative outer interferences and misunderstandings, the two get off to a rocky start trying to adjust to each other.

 Sindoora, Sagar's evil stepsister, wants the family property and had caused the deadly car accident to kill him but was unsuccessful.
 She harasses Vidya along with her younger sisters, Mahua and Chandra, and attempts to expel her from the house.
-Sindoora brings Sagar’s ex-girlfriend, Surili, who claims to have Sagar’s child.
-She’s eventually exposed and tries to expose Sindoora too, but no one believes her.
+Sindoora brings Sagar's ex-girlfriend, Surili, who claims to have Sagar's child.
+She's eventually exposed and tries to expose Sindoora too, but no one believes her.
 Sindoora's kind ex-husband Aniket and young son Bharat support Vidya.
 Despite Sindoora's efforts, Vidya endears herself to the family, including Sagar.

 After learning that a doctor from Singapore can cure Sagar, the couple travels there.
 Sagar's operation is successful but he does not remember anything after his car accident; thus, he does not recall his marriage nor Vidya.
 Sindoora tries to take advantage of this and turns him against his wife but the couple eventually reconcile and remarry.
 Sindoora tries to kill Sagar again but Aniket protects him, becoming paralyzed in the process.
 Gayatri, Sagar's aunt, knows about Sindoora and helps Vidya, encouraging her to learn to read and write.
 Sindoora sends Aniket to jail by blaming him for Sagar's accident, then attempts to murder Gayatri.
 She does not die but becomes comatose.

 Sagar realizes the truth about his stepsister and he and Vidya work to get evidence to incriminate her.
 This culminates in Sindoora chasing down and shooting the couple dead at a cliff.
 Sagar and Vidya die together, but not before they are able to hide their evidence, with Sagar declaring that the story is not over.
 Meanwhile, Bharat learns that his mother killed Sagar and Vidya and flees the house.